d0ugherty/subway-surfer/README.md

 Services: SEPTA Regional Rail, SEPTA Subway-Surface Trolleys, and NJ Transit Commuter Rail*.

+I would like to extend this to other agencies with available data.

 *Real-time data for NJ Transit is currently unavailable so static GTFS data is used.

 # Why?